Skip to main content

 Quitline expansion

-Further Australian Government funding will help us expand Quitline services, to meet the needs of younger people and make getting support or advice on quitting vaping (or smoking) even easier.
+Extra funding from the Australian Government will help expand Quitline services, to meet the needs of younger people and make it even easier to get support or advice on quitting vaping (or smoking).

-Our friendly Quitline counsellors are non-judgemental and experienced in helping people of all ages to stop vaping.
+Friendly, qualified Quitline counsellors are non-judgmental and experienced in helping people of all ages to stop vaping.

 There are many ways to get in touch with Quitline.